 Help raise money through various campaigns and events, which may include: serving on an event committee, solicitation of gifts-in-kind donations for silent auctions, helping with online fundraising, and assisting with the annual appeal.
 Help develop “friendraising” events.

 Establish media relations, developing press releases; create opportunities for radio and television interviews.
 Write material for blogs, online social media, and more.
 People with graphic arts skills are also desired.

 This includes public education programs such as: CFD Death Café, Speakers Bureau, film series, conferences, and special public programs.
 Participate in local events in the Kingston neighborhood where the home is located.

-Volunteers are needed with knowledge of Excel to maintain electronic database and mailing lists.
+Volunteers are needed with computer savvy in order to maintain electronic an database and mailing lists.

 Volunteers are needed for website maintenance and updating, also social media sites, currently Facebook.

 Write and edit online newsletters and occasional emails, basic training provided as necessary.

 Assist with correspondence, mailing, data input, filing, as well as clerical support for fundraising efforts.

 Includes a broad array of activities, including renovation/construction, gardening/landscaping, and eventually general in-home activities such as housekeeping, cooking, etc, once the home opens.

 We take precautions to protect your personal information.
 We collect this information only to send you occasional newsletters and other news about Circle of Friends for the Dying.
 We do not share this information with anyone.